 Admission Requirements & Details

-The admission details below may provide a better idea of the applicants CSUF accepts.
-The details may include application requirements and recommendations, SAT/ACT scores of accepted students, as well as any college credits that may be transferred.
-This information can be used to get a better feeling of your chances of getting accepted to California State University – Fullerton.
+The admission details below may provide a better idea of the applicants Cal State Fullerton accepts.
+The details may include application requirements and recommendations, as well as any college credits that may be transferred.

 College Credits Accepted

 - AP Course Credits

 California State University – Fullerton has a total student population of about 39,000, with undergraduate students making up about 85% of the total student population and graduate students making up the rest.

 The average "out of pocket" cost of attendance, after any grants and scholarships are considered, is around $7,900.
 There is also a $55 application fee for students applying to the school.
 The figures listed below are for informational purposes only and do not represent current or future tuition, fees, and expenses.

 - Annual tuition range estimates:

 The information below lists the financial aid types students are receiving.
 Also shown are the percent of students receiving aid and the average amount of aid per student per year.

 |Receiving Grants & Scholarships||71%||$8,161|